bconclub/whatsapp-proxe/SETUP_ENV.md

 2. Sign in or create an account
 3. Navigate to API Keys section
 4. Create a new API key
-5. Copy the key and paste it in `.env`:
+5. Copy the key and paste it in `.env.local`:
    ```
    CLAUDE_API_KEY=sk-ant-api03-xxxxxxxxxxxxx
    ```